NREL/wind-hybrid-open-controller/docs/examples.md

 # Examples

-The `examples` subdirectoy contains a series of examples that can be run to test the functionality of certain controllers and interfaces.
+The `examples` subdirectory contains a series of examples that can be run to test the functionality of certain controllers and interfaces.

 ### lookup-based_wake_steering_florisstandin